antoinesauray/Open-Agenda-Database/README.md

 # Open Agenda Database
-Open-Agenda is a Software to manage big quantities of agendas
+Open-Agenda is a Software to manage big quantities of collaborative agendas
 The code is made for **SQL Server** (tested on Microsoft Azure)
 [Link to API](http://github.com)
 [Link to Provider Database (not necessary)](http://github.com)